 Working From Home Normalised

-The push towards work flexibility was already well underway, with the rise of freelancing and coworking as well as flexible arrangements helping to create a more equal society where parenting and external responsibilities are concerned.
+The push towards work flexibility was already well underway, with the rise of freelancing and coworking as well as flexible arrangements helping to create a more equal society where parenting and external responsibilities are considered.

 Regardless, many more traditional industries and organisations have remained insistent on constant physical presents in office headquarters – until now.